 20 September 2017

-Last night in Bogotá, we joined Hermanos Brothers at El Centro de Memoria, Paz y Reconciliacióna for a wonderful performance of La Balsa (The Raft), a new piece of musical theatre examining the idea of migration as an intrinsic part of the human experience.
+In Bogotá, we joined Hermanos Brothers at El Centro de Memoria, Paz y Reconciliacióna for a wonderful performance of La Balsa (The Raft), a new piece of musical theatre examining the idea of migration as an intrinsic part of the human experience.
 The piece invites the audience to journey with the performers, as they share the stories that shape their past, present and future.

 Saturday 16 September 2017